ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

   ```
   {:pre: .pre}

 2. By default, SSH is disabled in spaces.
-This is different than the public cloud, so enable SSH in your `dev` space.
+This is different than the public cloud, so enable SSH in your CFEE `dev` space.

   ```sh
   ibmcloud cf allow-space-ssh dev